 Sara Tappan Doolittle Robinson was a Free-State supporter and author in Kansas.

 In her book, Kansas, Its Interior and Exterior Life, published in 1856, she described the scenes, people, and events of the conflict between the friends and foes of slavery in Kansas.
-The book was written when the scenes and incidents described were fresh in her mind, and her graphic pen pictures give the reader such a presentation of the actual condition of affairs as is not to be found anywhere else in print.
+The book was written when the scenes and incidents described were fresh in her mind, and her graphic pen pictures give the reader a presentation of the actual condition of affairs not to be found anywhere else in print.
 The book was not written to establish a theory or defend a partisan measure but aimed to tell just what happened in the territory.
 It had a wide circulation and significant influence and was regarded as one of the best works on the early history of Kansas.
 Mrs. Robinson also contributed extensively to periodical literature.

 Also See: